8 reasons Reykjavík is one of Europe's most unusual city breaks

 Perched on the edge of Iceland, Reykjavík offers world-class whale watching opportunities.
 Tours depart daily to head out into the North Atlantic, in which around 20 species of whale, from humpback to sperm to minke, thrive.
 Along the way, you're likely to meet porpoises, basking sharks, dolphins and seals, as well as a few cute little puffins.

 Reykjavík is a truly unique place, especially when compared to one of Europe's most popular city break destinations.
-Whether it's the Blue Lagoon or the penis exhibition which tempts to Iceland's shores, be sure to check out the latest deals on holidays and flights to Iceland with Thomson.
+Whether it's the Blue Lagoon or the penis exhibition which tempts to Iceland's shores, be sure to check out the latest deals on holidays and flights to Iceland with TUI.
 You can also keep an eye on the weather in Reykjavík and see when we think is the best time to visit the city, although Reykjavík certainly has its charm all year round.

 Get FREE travel offers